jonjonsson/Emby-MDBList-Collection-Creator/README.md

 New preffered method of adding lists by using the mdblist URL instead of the older method of specifying the ID or list name + author.
 No config file update is required, old methods will still work.
 See config.cfg for more info.

 ### Version 1.6
-Added support for multiple MDBList urls for a single category.
+Added support for multiple MDBList urls for a single collection.

 ### Version 1.61 + 1.62
 Fix for item sort names not being updated unless collection existed prior.
 Additional error handling.